ggarra13/mrv2/README.md

 BUILD-Msys-64/Release/install/bin/mrViewer.exe
 ```

-If you like to work command line, you should add the whole path to the mrViewer.exe ro your path in the System->Advanced Settings->Environment Variables.
+If you like to work command line, you should add the whole path to the mrViewer.exe to your path.
+In Msys, you can add it to the .bashrc like shown on macOS and Linux.

+For cmd.exe or PowerShell, on the Windows taskbar, right-click the Windows icon and select System.
+In the Settings window, under Related Settings, click Advanced system settings.
+On the Advanced tab, click Environment Variables.
+Find the PATH environment variable and add the full path the mrViewer.exe.

 For working with a GUI, after the build is done, you should do:

 ```